Home | ENG | 繁體 | 简体

 Tanami Gold

-APAC owns approximately 46.3% of Tanami Gold at 31 December 2023.
+APAC owns 46.3% of Tanami Gold as at 30 June 2024.

 Tanami Gold’s principal business activity is gold exploration.
-It holds 50% of the Central Tanami Project and has a cash balance of A$26 million.
-In May 2021, Tanami Gold entered into a binding agreement with Northern Star Resources Limited (“Northern Star”) (ASX: NST) to establish a new 50-50 Joint Venture covering the Central Tanami Project.
+It holds 50% of the Central Tanami Project and has a cash balance of A$25 million as well as ownership of 500,000 shares in Northern Star Resources Limited (“Northern Star”) (ASX: NST) which were worth A$6 million as at 30 June 2024.
+Tanami Gold spent A$6 million in FY2024, largely on exploration and evaluation as well as care and maintenance.

 Metals X

-APAC owns approximately 22.7% of Metals X at 31 December 2023.
+APAC owns 22.8% of Metals X as at 30 June 2024.

 Prodigy Gold

-APAC owns approximately 49.8% of Prodigy Gold at 31 December 2023.
+APAC owns 44.3% of Prodigy Gold as at 30 June 2024.

 Prodigy Gold is a gold exploration company listed on the ASX.
-It holds a large footprint of exploration tenements in the Tanami region in the Northern Territory, Australia.
+It holds a large footprint of exploration tenements in the Tanami region in the Northern Territory, Australia, and a JORC resource of 0.94 million ounces across its Hyperion, Tregony, Buccaneer and Old Pirate projects.
 Some of its tenements are held in joint venture with partners such as Newmont Corporation and IGO Limited.
-Prodigy Gold restarted its exploration activities in 2022 after several years of restrictions related to the COVID-19 pandemic.
-Prodigy Gold reported a net loss after tax of A$8.1 million for 1H FY2024.
-At the end of December 2023, Prodigy Gold has a cash balance of A$2.8 million.
+Prodigy Gold restarted its exploration activities in 2022 after a number of years of restrictions during the COVID-19 pandemic.

 Financial Assets at Fair Value through Profit or Loss

-Our investment in Shougang Fushan generated a fair value gain of HK$122,686,000 with carry value as at 31 December 2023 of HK$388,328,000.
+Our investment in Shougang Fushan generated a fair value gain of HK$166,335,000 during FY2024, with a closing value of HK$431,475,000.
+Our investment in Shougang Fushan also generated dividend income of HK$37,754,000 during FY2024.

 Resource Investment

-Resource Investment posted a fair value gain of HK$214,274,000 in 1H FY2024 (1H FY2023: HK$54,447,000), which, after accounting for segment-related dividends and other investment income and expenses, resulted in a segment profit of HK$237,951,000 (1H FY2023: HK$114,919,000).
+Resource Investment posted a fair value gain of HK$364,260,000 in FY2024 (FY2023: HK$16,813,000), which after accounting for segment related dividend and other investment income and expenses, resulted in a segment profit of HK$403,722,000 in FY2024 (FY2023: HK$92,801,000).

-The Small and Midcap Mining Portfolio (P1) focuses on investments in junior and intermediate companies involved in battery metals, base metals, precious metals, uranium, bulks and other hard rock commodities.
-Since its inception on 1 October 2016, the Mining Portfolio has delivered a return on investment of 508.4% to 31 December 2023, which is an outperformance of 508.2% against its benchmark (currency-adjusted equal weighting of ASX 200 Smallcap Resources, FTSE AIM All Share Basic Resources and TSX Venture Composite) return of 0.2%.
-A full breakdown of the Mining Portfolio’s (P1) periodic performance against its benchmark is presented in the table below.
+One of the mining portfolios focuses on investments in Small and Mid-Cap companies involved in battery metals, base metals, precious metals, uranium, bulks and other hard rock commodities.
+Since its inception on 1 October 2016, the Mining Portfolio has delivered a return on investment of 558.6% to 30 June 2024, which is an outperformance of 557.6% against its benchmark (currency adjusted equal weighting of ASX 200 Smallcap Resources, FTSE AIM All Share Basic Resources and TSX Venture Composite) return of -1.0%.

 Precious